 Do the Digit Insurance

-Anise is a plant that comes from the same family as celery, parsley and carrots.
+Anise is a plant from the same family as celery, parsley, and carrots.
 It can grow up to 1 meter tall and produces a small white fruit known as anise seeds.
-These anise seeds have a liquorice-like taste and are used as a flavouring to enhance the taste of drinks and desserts.
+These anise seeds have a licorice-like taste and are used as a flavoring to enhance the taste of drinks and desserts.
 These seeds are also popular for their nutritional benefits and often provide a natural remedy to many diseases.

 If you want to know more about the health benefits of anise seeds, continue reading.